 The ADMW1001 configuration is set in the EV-PRO-MW1001 Mbed project by including a “config.c” file that specifies the configuration using an “ADMW_CONFIG” struct.
 In main.cpp an extern is declared with the type “ADMW_CONFIG” referencing this struct.
 A pointer to this external variable is passed to the admw_SetConfig API.

-The EV-PRO-MW1001 Mbed project includes 9 example configuration C files demonstrating different sensor combinations and sequencer configurations.
+The EV-PRO-MW1001 Mbed project includes example configuration C files demonstrating different sensor combinations and sequencer configurations - this list will grow over time.
 Each of these configuration files are referenced by an extern variable at the top of main.cpp.
 One of these configurations can be selected by changing the pSelectedConfig pointer in main.cpp to reference a specific configuration.
 Be sure to include a “&” when specifying the selected config as the configuration must be passed by pointer rather than by value.

 A configuration file specific to your measurement system design is available to download from MeasureWare designer.
 Using this configuration with the Mbed project is a simple process.

 1. Open MeasureWare designer and download the configuration zip archive for your chosen design.